Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback

 where $S^* := \op{argmax}_{S \in \C{S}} f(S)$ is the optimal action.
+Note that the choice of $\alpha = 1$ corresponds to the classical notion of pseudo-regret.
+When there is no ambiguity, we will simply refer to $\C{R}_\alpha$ as the $\alpha$-regret or regret.
 In the offline problem with deterministic $f$, finding the optimal action $S^*$ is NP-hard.
 In fact, for $\alpha > 1 - 1/e$, \cite{feige98} showed that finding an action which is at least as good as $\alpha f(S^*)$ is NP-hard.
 However, the standard greedy approach obtains a set which is at least as good as $(1-1/e)f(S^*)$ \cite{nemhauser1978analysis}.
 Therefore, throughout this paper, we will focus on minimizing $(1-1/e)$-regret and drop the subscript when there is no ambiguity.